 We are aware of only one previous before-and-after study investigating the effects of roundabouts on different types of road users.
-This study (6) provided indications of a less positive effect of roundabouts on injuries among bicyclists compared to other road users, but did not consider general trends and regression-to-the-mean.
-According to the results above, the effect does not look positive at all.
-This finding could provide an explanation for the higher-than-expected prevalence of injury accidents involving bicyclists on roundabouts as has been noted in some countries (5) (14).
+This study [6] provided indications of a less favourable effect of roundabouts on injuries among bicyclists compared to other road users.
+According to the results above, the effect does not look favourable at all.
+This finding could provide an explanation for the higher-than-expected prevalence of injury accidents involving bicyclists on roundabouts as has been noted in Flanders-Belgium and in some other countries [5] [16].
 However, it is recommendable to perform similar studies in other countries in order to confirm whether results are comparable.

 Our best estimate for the overall effect of roundabouts on the number of injury accidents involving bicyclists is a significant increase of 29% (95% C.I.
 [2%; 63%].
-The effect on severe accidents is even worse: an increase of 49 to 50%.
-It is interesting to compare these results with a former study (3) that studied the effects of roundabouts on safety among all types of accidents in the same region and used a strongly comparable dataset.
-This study revealed an overall decrease of 34% of accidents causing injuries (95% C.I. [-43%; -28%]) and a decrease of 38% [-15%; -54%] for accidents involving fatal and serious injuries.
+The effect on severe accidents is even worse: an increase of 49-50%.
+It is interesting to compare these results with a former study [3] that studied the effects of roundabouts on safety among all types of accidents in the same region and used a strongly comparable dataset.
+This study revealed an overall decrease of 34% of accidents causing injuries (95% C.I. [-43%; -28%]) and a decrease of 38% [-54%; -15%] for accidents involving fatal and serious injuries.